lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 Do you really want your Twilight Sparkle to become like you?
 Like us?
 I thought you [b]cared[/b] about her, Celestia...

 The world is already beautiful, with all it struggle and pain, and destruction, and disease, and darkness.
-Harmony will never come, and you
+Harmony will never come, and you will die calling for it.
+Senselessly.
 "And, you, bringer of life..."